Localization Driven Quantum Sensing

-where $\hat{n}_i=\hat{c}^{\dagger}_{i}\hat{c}_{i}$ and $U$ is the interaction strength.
-Such interaction can be thought as the screened electron-electron interaction in solids with its quasi-long-range tail chopped at the nearest-neighbour \cite{supple2}.
 The localization transition persists in the ground state in the presence of interaction \cite{Mastropietro15,Mastropietro17}.
 Moreover, further theoretical works have argued in favour of many-body localization (MBL) \cite{Iyer13,Khemani17,Naldesi16,Setiawan,Michal14}, albeit with different universality properties than the uncorrelated disordered system.

-\emph{Single Particle case: Adiabatic}.-- The fidelity susceptibility, $\chi_Q$, at the localization transition for the single-particle case under the AAH modulation has recently been investigated~\cite{Wei19}, and the QFI, defined via Eq.~(1), scales quadratically with the system size: $F_Q^* (V=V^*) \sim L^2$, where $V^*$ corresponds to quasi-periodic potential amplitude for which QFI maximizes.
-Our numerical calculations provide the same scaling as expected.
-Thus $F_Q$ saturates the HL at the transition point.
+\emph{Single Particle case: Adiabatic}.-- The QFI, defined via Eq.~(1), saturates the HL, i.e., it scales quadratically with the system size: $F_Q^* (V=V^*) \sim L^2$, where $V^*$ corresponds to quasi-periodic potential amplitude for which QFI maximizes.
 It reveals the potential of the AAH-type many-body Hamiltonian to be exploited for building a new class of quantum sensing devices.
 We now need to identify experimentally accessible observables endowed with quantum advantage.

-We focus on an observable that measures the occupation imbalance between the even and odd sites.
-The corresponding operator is ${\hat{O}_{cdw}}{=}\sum_{i}(-1)^{i} \hat{c}^{\dagger}_{i} \hat{c}_{i}/n_f$, which reveals the charge density wave (CDW) order in a quantum state.
-The above observable is experimentally accessible.
-For instance, this operator is directly measurable within the optical lattice set-up loaded with ultracold atoms, where the imbalance can be recorded via advanced techniques of band mapping \cite{Schreiber15}.